maximikos/maximikos.github.io/research/index.md

 Before that, while still a master's student at NTNU, I contributed as a teaching assistant in classes on life cycle assessment, life cycle impact assessment, and an introductory course on climate change.

-And now, again at NTNU, I contribute to the graduate course on input-output analysis (https://www.ntnu.edu/studies/courses/TEP4222/2022/1#tab=omEmnet).
+And now, again at NTNU, I contribute to the graduate course on [input-output analysis](https://www.ntnu.edu/studies/courses/TEP4222/2022/1#tab=omEmnet).
 I am really happy about getting the chance for doing so - although, in fact, I *have to* as part of my work agreement.
 Spring semester 2022 was the first time, and the next round will be in spring 2023.
 Looking forward to it 🙃

 ## Selected presentations &#128172;
 - *Rectangular technology choices - From Leontief and Sraffa to waste*\